-Access health insurance.
-In 2016, Affordable Care Act (ACA) rules for businesses with 50-99 employees go into effect.
+In 2016, Affordable Care Act (ACA) rules for businesses with 50-99 employees went into effect.
 That means those employers will have to provide health insurance coverage for their full-time equivalent employees or they may face a penalty.
 Some things to consider about ACA:

 - The Health Insurance Marketplace offers options for coverage for individuals and their families.
 If you do obtain coverage in the Marketplace, annual income from your business will be tightly coupled with your monthly premium costs.
 Changes in your net income from business could cause an increase or decrease in your monthly premiums.

 - Businesses with fewer than 25 full-time equivalent employees have options for affordable coverage for their employees.
 They may be eligible for the Credit for Small Employer Health Insurance Premiums.

 - Businesses with fewer than 50 full-time equivalent employees can take advantage of the Small Business Health Options Program (SHOP).
 Currently, small businesses pay on average 18 percent more than larger businesses for health insurance.
 The SHOP Marketplace offers small employers increased purchasing power so they can obtain higher-quality coverage at a lower cost.